Paritosh1698/vertex-ai-conversational-agent/README.md

 ## Overview
 This project demonstrates the design and implementation of a conversational AI agent using **Google Cloud Vertex AI Applications**.
 The agent is built using a Natural Language approach and supports multi-agent orchestration to handle complex user queries through a chat-based interface.

-Instead of custom Python tools, the agent is extended using **REST APIs** defined via an **OpenAPI schema**, enabling real-time data access and external system integration.
+Instead of custom Python tools, the agent is extended using **REST APIs** and **OpenAPI schema**, enabling real-time data access and external system integration.

 ## Agent Network Design